 MetaLocator has the ability to automatically detect the location of your visitor based on IP address or mobile device location.
 This article focuses on the IP-address Auto Find used when a web site visitor uses your Interface.

-- You may also reduce the number of search results displayed by default, which is set under "Data Settings" > Maximum number of Results Per Page of Search Results.
+You may also reduce the number of search results displayed by default, which is set under "Results" > Number of Results per Page.
 Generally speaking, lower numbers work better when using AutoFind since users are often only considering the nearest handful of locations.

-There are a few pitfalls when using AutoFind that are not always obvious.
+There are a few nuances when using AutoFind that are not always obvious.
 Consider:

-- A given user may not have locations within your chosen radius.
+A given user may not have locations within your chosen radius.
 This results in an appearance that looks much like when a search returns no results.
-Be sure to set your radius high enough to account for your geographic distribution.
+Be sure to set your Autofind search radius high enough to account for your geographic distribution.

 If you need to test a certain IP address, you can add a URL parameter to the end of your preview URL as follows to force a certain IP address: &_ip=220.127.116.11